Home Credentials Practice FAQ Contact Information Location Vitae Publications Presentations

 How long will I need to be in counseling or therapy?

 The length of time depends on the issues that you wish to address and the depth with which you wish to address them.
-Most clients report feeling better after a few sessions, whereas others continue for longer periods of time because they desire more permanent changes and attainment of increasingly higher goals.
+Most clients report feeling better after a few sessions, whereas others continue for longer periods of time because they desire more permanent changes and the attainment of increasingly higher goals.

 How can I explain to my family and friends that I'm seeing a "shrink"?

-What is your theoretical orientation?
+What is your theoretical orientation or approach to counseling?

 What "brand" of psychotherapeutic techniques do you use?